 - A Paid credit note is one that is fully allocated to an invoice or bill or has had a full cash refund applied.

 - Credit notes that are not yet approved can be deleted and fully edited.

-- Credit notes that have been approved can be voided and only the account and tracking (if used) can be edited.
+- Credit notes that have been approved can be voided.
+You cannot edit voided credit notes.

 - If a credit note that is awaiting payment, or is fully allocated, or is cash refunded is voided, it will be reversed on the invoice or bill (i.e. the credit allocation will be removed) before being voided.
 The act of removing a credit allocation from a paid invoice or bill will return it to an Awaiting Payment status.

 - Credit notes display on graphs are displayed as the net value of the total amount owing or owed or the net value for a customer or supplier.
 Where a customer or supplier is in credit, the credit balance alone will be displayed.